-Indicator: Average earnings
+Indicator: Forest sector average earnings

 |Year||Forestry and logging||Pulp and paper product manufacturing||Wood product manufacturing||All manufacturing|

 - Trends in forest sector average earnings indicate the importance of the sector to the economy and to the social well-being of Canadians, especially when compared with average earnings in other industries.

 - Real wage growth (meaning wage growth that isn’t the result of inflation) shows the change in actual purchasing power of forest sector employees.

 - Moody’s Analytics forecasts the coronavirus-related economic slowdown will adversely impact the forest sector over the short term, which could in turn drag down recent gains in average earnings.

 - In the longer term, average earnings could recover as the forest sector continues its transformation towards the bioeconomy and remaining forest sector activities increase productivity.

 - Statistics Canada.
 Table 14-10-0204-01 (formerly CANSIM 281-0027) Average weekly earnings by industry, annual. (accessed March 30, 2020).

 - Statistics Canada.
 Table 18-10-0005-01 (formerly CANSIM 326-0021) Consumer Price Index, annual average, not seasonally adjusted. (accessed March 30, 2020).

 - The 2019 average earnings were calculated using the Consumer Price Index re-based to 2012 values.
 This method matches the one used for the previous report in which all data prior to 2018 were updated as well according to current method.